-- 1. All class entries in this division need to be made in Fair Entry by June 30, 2024. - 2.
+- 1. All class entries in this division need to be made in Fair Entry by June 30, 2025. - 2.
 Fee of \$1.00 per entry will be deducted from total youth premium. - 3.
 Cages will be provided for each exhibitor's birds. - 4.
 Each exhibitor will be responsible for his or her birds and must be present when they are judged.
-(See substitute showman rule in 4-H livestock exhibit rules. - 5.
+(See substitute showman rule in 4-H livestock exhibit rules.) - 5.
 Exhibitors are responsible for cleaning of all bedding, manure, and other waste before departing fairgrounds or premiums will be forfeited. - 6.
-Birds must have a) copy of the exhibitor's National Poultry Improvement Plan (NPIP) official flock certificate, b) NPIP 9-2 Test Report or c) NPIP approved state plan certificate.
+Birds must have a) copy of the exhibitor's National Poultry

+Improvement Plan (NPIP) official flock certificate, b) NPIP 9-2 Test Report or c) NPIP approved state plan certificate.
 Please bring these to the Fair with your birds.
 All poultry exhibited must come from a U.S. Pullorum-Typhoid clean or equivalent flocks or have had a negative Pullorum-Typhoid test within 90 days of public exhibition and the test must have been performed by an authorized tester.
 Poultry purchased from a hatchery and raised for exhibition are not exempt from Pullorum-Typhoid testing requirements.
 Certificates must be presented prior to registration for the poultry show (see #1).
-Failure to present certificate will result in disqualification. - 7.
-All entries will be made by providing class, breed and as cock, hen, cockerel, or pullet. (i.e., American Breeding chicken, Plymouth Rock, one cock = entered as 240, 24010, 1) These terms are defined as: - 1.
+Failure to present certificate will result in disqualification.

+- 7. All entries will be made by providing class, breed and as cock, hen, cockerel, or pullet. (i.e., American Breeding chicken, Plymouth Rock, one cock = entered as 240, 24010, 1) These terms are defined as: - 1.
 Cock male chicken 1 year or older. - 2.
 Hen female chicken 1 year or older. - 3.
 Cockerel male chicken less than 1 year old. - 4.
 Pullet female chicken less than 1 year old. - 5.
 Pen - 8.
-All breed entries will be judged on the basis of uniformity, maturity development (handling qualities, molt, pigmentation) and general

-- conformation to breed characteristics.
+All breed entries will be judged on the basis of uniformity, maturity development (handling qualities, molt, pigmentation) and general conformation to breed characteristics.
 This will be according to the American Standard of Perfection.
-No crossbred entries will be allowed in the breed classes. - 9.
+No crossbred or unrecognized breed entries will be allowed in the breed classes. - 9.
 All entries in commercial classes will be judged according to the USDA Production and Marketing Standards of Quality for live poultry.
 The factors will be health, feathering, conformation, (breast, back, legs, and thighs), fleshing and fat covering. - 10.
 Entries in the meat and egg classes may be any commercial meat or egg type bird.
 Production practices generally accepted by the commercial poultry industry are acceptable. - 11.
 Exhibitors will be limited to a total of 10 entries plus up to 6 for Market Broiler Special Division.
 A pen consists of one male and two females, old or young (i.e. one cock, two hens or one cockerel, two pullets).
 An individual bird may also be shown in a trio. - 12.
 All birds must comply with health requirements available online. - 13.
 All birds will be judged according to growth, confirmation, general health and appearance. - 14.
 There will be a Poultry Showmanship Class.
-Please make entry into this class in Fair Entry by June 15, 2024.
+Please make entry into this class in Fair Entry by June 15, 2025. - 15.
+If market poultry is shown, exhibitor can participate in the Ribbon Auction.
+Entries need to be made in Fair Entry by July 9,2025.